nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 Among all of the interesting data available, our focus for this case study was on the match-by-match statistics.
 This data was available for both the regular seasons and the MM tournaments, going all the way back to 2003.
 For each match, besides the date, the teams that were playing, and their scores, other relevant features were made available, such as field goals made and personal fouls by each team.

+### Loading the Data

+The first step was creating a Fabric workspace.
+In this workspace is where all of the data and tools would be used.

+After downloading all of the CSV files available, a Lakehouse was created.
+A Lakehouse, in simple terms, is storage for both Tables (structured) and Files (unstructured) data.
+The data in the created Lakehouse is available for every tool in the workspace.

+Uploading the files was done using the UI:

+(screenshot)

+Now that there was a Lakehouse with the CSV files, it was time to dig in, and get a first look at the data.
+To do that, a Notebook was created, using the UI.

 ### First Look

 After a quick data wrangling, it was found that, as expected with data from Kaggle, the quality was great.
 With no duplicates, missing values, or wrong data types.

 To do this, we used [Data Wrangler](https://learn.microsoft.com/en-us/fabric/data-science/data-wrangler), a tool built in to Microsoft Fabric notebooks.
-Once an initial DataFrame has been created (Spark or pandas supported), Data Wranger becomes available to use and can attach to any DataFrame in the Notebook.
-What's great it that it allows for easy analysis of loaded DataFrames.
+Once an initial DataFrame has been created (Spark or pandas supported), Data Wrangler becomes available to use and can attach to any DataFrame in the Notebook.
+What's great is that it allows for easy analysis of loaded DataFrames.
 In a Notebook, after reading the files into PySpark DataFrames, in the "Data" section, the "Transform DataFrame in Data Wrangler" was selected,  and from there the several DataFrames were explored.
 Specific DataFrames can be chosen, carrying out a careful inspection.

 (screenshot of selecting Data Wrangler in the Data Tab)